Sky leads FTSE down after costly TV soccer rights auction, BT gains

 By Alistair Smout

-LONDON, Feb 11 (Reuters) - Sky led Britain’s top share index lower on Wednesday after paying a record sum to secure TV rights for top English soccer games.
+LONDON, Feb 11 (Reuters) - Sky led Britain’s top share index lower on Wednesday after paying a record sum to secure TV rights for top English soccer games and fierce rival BT, which pushed Sky into paying a premium for the content, rose 4 percent.

 Sky said it would pay by cutting costs and raising prices.